cagatayeroglu/AppleHealth/README.md

 ## Expected Outcomes

 1. A detailed analysis of how academic intensity influences physical health metrics.
-2. Insights into activity levels and energy expenditure trends across different academic and non-academic periods.
+2. Insights into step count(physical activity) trends across different academic and non-academic periods.
 3. Practical suggestions for balancing academic workload and maintaining physical well-being.
 4. Identification of outliers and their impact on physical health metrics.